TechSparrownova/snova/README.md

 ## Installation

-A typical snova setup provides two types of environments &mdash; Development and Production.
+A typical bench setup provides two types of environments &mdash; Development and Production.

 The setup for each of these installations can be achieved in multiple ways: